brioche-dev/brioche.dev/src/content/docs/docs/installation.md

 This script will install Brioche under `~/.local/bin`, which is commonly included by default in the `$PATH` for your shell.

+### Installation options

+The installer script supports passing extra environment variables to customize the installation.
+You can either set each of these environment variables before running the installer (e.g. `export BRIOCHE_INSTALL_TYPE=bin`), or prepend it before the `sh` command (e.g. `curl ... | BRIOCHE_INSTALL_TYPE=bin sh`).

+- `BRIOCHE_INSTALL_DIR`: The directory to place the final Brioche binary.
+This directory should ideally be in your `$PATH` and will get created if it doesn't exist.
+Defaults to `$HOME/.local/bin`.
+- `BRIOCHE_INSTALL_TYPE`: The type of installation to use.
+Options are `auto` (default), `packed` for portable builds, or `bin` for standalone builds.
+- `BRIOCHE_INSTALL_UNPACK_DIR`: For packed installations, the directory where the packed build will be unpacked to.
+Defaults to `$HOME/.local/libexec/brioche`.

 ## Manual installation

 Rather than running the installation script, you can also manually install Brioche by downloading the latest release under the ["Releases"](https://github.com/brioche-dev/brioche/releases) section of Brioche's GitHub repo.